If you don’t know already, then TradingView is now available on Kite. Here is the TradingQ&A post announcing the beta launch.

 Once you have this setup, then you can do a few cool things.
 For example, the crosshair is in sync here –

-So when you place the crosshair on a particular price point, it appears across all the time frames simultaneously.
+So when you place the crosshair on a particular price point, it simultaneously appears across all the time frames.
 This helps you build a perspective on the price action panning out across these time frames.

 Drop the text box to the time-period you want and scribble your notes –

 This one is a fun feature that I really like.
-Many times, I mess up the charts by placing trend lines and indicators that does not make sense, like this one –
+Many times, I mess up the charts by placing trend lines and indicators that do not make sense, like this one –

-If you have to get rid of this, in most of the other platforms, you’d be required to select the trend line and delete.
+If you have to get rid of this, you’d be required to select the trend line and delete in most of the other platforms.
 In TV, you can do this with a click.
 Please note, the undo functionality undoes only the most recent action.

 This is another cool feature.
-The visibility settings help you visualize a certain drawing or a trend line only on a certain time-period.
-Here is an example of Fibonacci retracement on the end of day chart –
+The visibility settings help you visualize a certain drawing or a trend line only on a certain time period.
+Here is an example of Fibonacci retracement at the end of day chart –

 Now, I change this to an hourly chart, and I can still see the Fibonacci retracement –